chanware/space-kraken-theme/README.md

 **Unleash the cosmic tentacles of perfectly balanced syntax highlighting.**

 A dark theme that wraps your code in the depths of space with a comfortable palette of colors.
-Designed for developers who demand both aesthetic beauty and functional excellence.
+Designed for developers who appreciate both aesthetic beauty and functional clarity.

 *(Space Kraken was created by an OLED screen user who doesn't always want to use 100% black backgrounds.)*